amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/config/index.rst

    :param List[str] exclude: A list of layer names to be excluded from quantization, enabling selective quantization of the model.
 Default is an empty list.
    :param Optional[AlgoConfig] algo_config: Optional configuration for the quantization algorithm, such as GPTQ and AWQ.
 After this process, the datatype/fake_datatype of weights will be changed with quantization scales.
 Default is None.
    :param QuantizationMode quant_mode: The quantization mode to be used (eager_mode or fx_graph_mode).
 Default is eager_mode.
-   :param Optional[Union[PreQuantOptConfig, List[PreQuantOptConfig]]] pre_quant_opt_config: Optional pre-processing optimization, such as Equalization and SmoothQuant.
+   :param List[PreQuantOptConfig] pre_quant_opt_config: Optional pre-processing optimization, such as Equalization and SmoothQuant.
 After this process, the value of weights will be changed, but the dtype/fake_dtype will be the same.
-Default is None.
+Default is an empty list.
+   :param Optional[int] log_severity_level: 0:DEBUG, 1:INFO, 2:WARNING.
+3:ERROR, 4:CRITICAL/FATAL.
+Default is 1.

 .. py:class:: QuantizationConfig